Joereed1008/git-workshop-4fork/README.md

 # git-workshop-4

 There once was a man from Nantucket; whose mouth twas as gaped as a bucket.
-He had a dog and a cat. and a stupid little hat,
+With a dog and a cat, and a cute little hat, he'd gape wide his gob and he'd suck it.